Laroz220/BSL/README.md

 Guidelines:

-Always ensure the StudyName is a short, descriptive abbreviation (e.g., MS, AD or ALS etc.), but is not limited in length as long as it is a singular string.
+Always ensure the StudyName is a short, descriptive abbreviation (e.g., MS, AD or STROKE etc.), but is not limited in length as long as it is a singular string.
 The ParticipantNumber must be a 4-digit integer.
 If the participant number is less than 4 digits, pad it with leading zeros (e.g., 0023, 0567).
 The SessionNumber must be a 2-digit integer.
 If the session number is less than 2 digits, pad it with a leading zero (e.g., 01, 02, 10).